nextcloud/all-in-one/readme.md

     curl -fsSL get.docker.com | sudo sh
     ```
 1. If you need ipv6 support, you should enable it by following https://docs.docker.com/config/daemon/ipv6/.
-2. Run the command below in order to start the container:<br><br>
+2. Run the command below in order to start the container:
-    (For people that cannot use ports 80 and/or 443 on this server e.g. because it is already taken by a different web server, please follow the [reverse proxy documentation](https://github.com/nextcloud/all-in-one/blob/main/reverse-proxy.md) because port 443 is used by this project and opened on the host by default even though it does not look like this is the case.
-Otherwise please run the command below!)
     ```
     # For Linux and without a web server or reverse proxy (like Apache, Nginx and else) already in place:
     sudo docker run \